Important Information for Incoming 7th and 12th Grade Students

 The change requires:

-- students entering 12th grade (if born after September 15, 1999) – 2 doses of meningococcal vaccines, or one dose if received when student was 16 years of age or older.
+- Students entering 12th grade (if born after September 15, 1999) – 1 dose of meningococcal vaccine at 16 years of age or older.

 Meningococcal disease is very serious.
 Approximately 10-15% of people with meningococcal disease die even with appropriate treatment.
 Of those who recover, up to 20% suffer from serious after-effects, such as permanent hearing loss, limb loss, or brain damage.
 Meningococcal vaccines are very safe and are 85-100% effective at preventing infection.
 The meningococcal vaccine requirement will help keep students, friends, families and communities safe.

 If you have a student that will be entering 7th or 12th grade in the 2017-18 school year, please check with your primary healthcare provider about meningococcal vaccination.
-If you do not have a primary healthcare provider, please contact your school nurse or the DMPS Health Services Department at 515-242-7618 for assistance in referral to a provider.Pin It Tweet
+If you do not have health insurance, you can schedule an appointment with the Polk County Health Department (515-286-3798).